black-signature/frontend-home-task/README.md

 * `pages/` - Main page of the app (Can be scaled to have multiple pages too)
 * `lib/` - All 3rd party libraries can go here.
 (Library for fetching currency exchange rates (FX Rates))

-## Scope of Improvement
+## Notes
-* More error handling can be added when there is no data provided by the FX API
 * Have used https://exchangeratesapi.io/ for fetching FX rates, not sure about the reliability.
 Its free and no registration needed.
 Seems alright.
-* Better ways to show errors or messages.
+* There are obviously better ways to show errors or messages in the UI.
 Currently I have added the errors and messages as console.logs() for the sake of this demo.
 Kindly bear with me.